aditya607/sampleProject2.0/README.md

 - then app application plugin in gradle build (id 'application')
 - define main class in gradle build (setMainClassName("MainApplication") in application task) - (or will give error main class not defined)
-- then you need to add run args (args = ['server', 'config.yaml'] in run task)- (or application will not start completely as you have not provided the port) your project is ready and you can run it as application on the port you configured in config.yml file
+- then you need to add run args (args = ['server', 'config.yaml'] in run task)- (or application will not start completely as you have not provided the port)

+# your project is ready and you can run it as application on the port you configured in config.yml file

+**step4:** (we will add a resource class in our application and a get method)
+- adding lombok dependency in project (for getter and setter method) - (ignore if you want , create getter and setter manually)
+- then you create an object(eg- person) class and a resource class (eg -PersonResource) with endPoint provided.
+- register that resource class in environment jersery (in run method of MainApplication class).
+- run the application and test the endpoint , it should be working.

+# Now your project is an application running with a endpoint on particular port , which you can hit